 Of course what the streetcar would bring, and the entrepreneurs knew, is people and lots of them.
-Some willing to sell their homes in the foothills and rent high end apartments (up to $3000 per month) just to be in downtown.
+Some are willing to sell their homes in the foothills and rent high-end apartments (up to $3000 per month) just to be downtown.

 Downtown Tucson: Housing For Sale?

-As you know, people moving into the area creates the need for more restaurants, retail, health care and definitely more housing.
-Up go the apartments, in fact, thousands of them already underway.
+As you know, people moving into the area creates the need for more restaurants, retail, health care, and definitely more housing.
+Up go the apartments, in fact, thousands of them are already underway.
 Apartments?
 Probably not want you want to hear, I get it.
 So what about housing for sale?